A Bipp Quickstart

 A blank datamodel screen will be shown when we edit the project for the first time.

-To start building the datamodel, click on the Add Table View button on the screen.
-The Add Table View screen is shown.
+To start building the datamodel, click on the Files - Add - Table from Datasource option on the screen.
+The Add Table from Datasource screen is shown.
 We will select the

 TennisData datasource from the panel on the left and select all three tables from this datasource.

-Click on the Add Table View button to return to the main screen.
+Click on the Create File(s) button to return to the main screen.
 The Bling definition for the included tables will automatically be generated and included in the datamodel.
 We can now edit it as per our requirements.

 We edit the datamodel based on the raw data that is coming in from our datasource and the transformations required to present it in our visualizations.
 Let us see the few ways in which we have tailored our tennis players data.